-A Comeuppance for Bank of America?
+A Comeuppance For Bank Of America?

 Susan Richardson, a Bank of America foreclosure victim, certainly hopes so.
 With bated breath she’s following a drama currently playing out in a California bankruptcy court.

-“Battle-fatigued demoralization,” is how Judge Christopher Klein described the condition of Erik and Renee Sundquist when he fined Bank of America a sweet $45 million for having illegally foreclosed on their home in Lincoln, California.
-The couple had been in the trenches for more than eight years doing battle with the same Mega-Bank that had led thousands of homeowners down a primrose path to foreclosure, It was all done via smoke and mirrors — a very tricky-dicky maneuver — and the spiel to homeowners desperate for modifications went like this: stop paying your monthly loan payments, don’t send us any more checks, then we’ll consider your for mod.
+“Battle-fatigued demoralization” is how Judge Christopher Klein described the condition of Erik and Renee Sundquist when he fined Bank of America a sweet $45 million for having illegally foreclosed on their home in Lincoln, California.
+The couple had been in the trenches for more than eight years doing battle with the same Mega-Bank that had led thousands of homeowners down a primrose path to foreclosure.
+It was all done via smoke and mirrors — a very tricky-dicky maneuver — and the spiel to homeowners desperate for modifications went like this: stop paying your monthly loan payments, don’t send us any more checks, then we’ll consider your for mod.
 Counter-intuitive, yes, but the Sundquists hoping for a more affordable monthly nut during hard economic times took the bait (they had previously been up-to-date with payments).
 They quickly found that bait turned into bait and switch.
 Like thousands of others they fell victim to what’s known as “dual tracking.”
-On one hand Bank of America officials continued to encourage the couple to apply for a modification — some twenty applications were fielded by the Sundquists — but with a sleight of the other hand Bank of America was quietly rolling out foreclosure’s red carpet.
-Eventually, the bank got what it wanted: the Sundquist’s home and all the couple got was agita rising to the level of PTSD.
+On one hand Bank of America officials continued to encourage the couple to apply for a modification — some 20 applications were fielded by the Sundquists — but with a sleight of the other hand, Bank of America was quietly rolling out foreclosure’s red carpet.
+Eventually, the bank got what it wanted: the Sundquist’s home, and all the couple got was agita rising to the level of PTSD.
 Erik Sundquist was sent packing to the hospital with a stress-related heart condition.
 Renee Sundquist attempted suicide.
 Judge Klein, reviewing the case, found that the stream of applications proffered by the Sundquists were “routinely either lost or declared insufficient, or incomplete or stale or in need of resubmission or denied without comprehensible explanation.”

 In the wake of 2008’s sub-prime chaos homeowners across the country have been wrung through the same wringer as the Sundquists; squeezed out of home and hearth and left out to dry.
 Count some seventeen million victims.
-Bereft of cash and without inclination to challenge Big Boy Bankers in a rigged court system (think Florida’s infamous “rocket dockets;” a foreclosure conveyor belt designed to move homeowners out with alacrity).
+Bereft of cash and without inclination to challenge Big Boy Bankers in a rigged court system (think Florida’s infamous “rocket dockets”: a foreclosure conveyor belt designed to move homeowners out with alacrity).
 For those with a touch of amnesia let me offer up 99 Homes, the absolutely brilliant 2015 flic, starring Andrew Garfield, that detailed the human tragedy wrought in one epicenters of the housing crisis: Florida

 Florida is also where Susan Richardson calls home and her story follows the same track as the Sundquists.
 In the wake of Hurricane Katrina and Dennis — followed by the tragic oil spill in the Gulf of Mexico — Florida’s real estate took a nose-dive and wiped away any hope that Susan could use the equity in her home to purchase a smaller house for cash.
 The next best option was cutting her monthly mortgage nut; a request she made to the bank in 2010.
 The powers-that-be told her she’d have to be at least three months in arrears to qualify for a government sponsored HAMP modification.
-Uncomfortable with this arrangement she continued to send in mortgage payments — albeit for an amount she could afford — while continuing to submit book-length HAMP applications.
+Uncomfortable with this arrangement she made another inquiry to Bank of America’s CEO, Brian Moynihan, and was instructed by his office to pay a reduced monthly amount and submit HAMP applications (some forty pages in length).
 After enduring sixteen months of Kafkaesque insanity her check was refused.
 She was also denied a modification.

 Welcome to Foreclosure Land...

-What's most disconcerting about tip toeing through this rough terrain is that when you’ve got stage 4 lung cancer — forced to take sips of oxygen when stressed out, which, for Susan, is often — the fight becomes Sisyphean in nature.
-Susan despite her illness remained driven and part of her strategy was to write long imploring letters to Bank of America’s CEO, Brian Moynihan, hoping he’d cast a sympathetic eye on her predicament.
+What’s most disconcerting about tip toeing through this rough terrain is that when you’ve got stage 4 lung cancer — forced to take sips of oxygen when stressed out, which, for Susan, is often — the fight becomes Sisyphean in nature.
+Susan despite her illness remained driven.
+Part of her strategy was to write long imploring letters to the aforementioned Brian Moynihan hoping he’d cast a sympathetic eye on her predicament and fix the disconnects.

 Nice try but the letters fell on very deaf ears.